haifengl/bigdata/README.md

 replicated to the secondaries after a failover occurs.
-When the former primary rejoins the replica set and attempts to continue replication as a secondary, the former primary must revert these operations to maintain database consistency across the replica set.
+When the former primary rejoins the replica set and attempts to continue replication as a secondary, the former primary must revert these operations to maintain database consistency across the replica set, which may result in data loss.

 ### Sharding